agascoig/CMinimalFFT/README.md

 Currently only some simple testing is provided in test/test17.c and more testing will likely find bugs.
 I have only tested this with test17.c on macOS.

+No testing yet for multi-dimensional FFTs.

 ## License

-The license is MIT as described in LICENSE.txt
+The license is MIT as described in LICENSE.txt.